YinruiLiu/yinruiliu.github.com/index.md

 <b>Project</b>: &nbsp;Repeating the process to detect Higgs boson in the diphoton decay channel

 This is the capstone project for the course computational physics at Berkeley.
-My write-up for the project can be found [here](https://yinruiliu.github.io/lyret_Capstone_writeup-1.pdf). <br/><br/>
+My write-up for the project can be found [here](https://yinruiliu.github.io/lyret_Capstone_writeup-1.pdf).
+(We three undergraduates worked together on the project, but each of us wrote an essay respectively.) <br/><br/>

 **University of Chinese Academy of Sciences (UCAS)**&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;July 2018-Jan.
 2019